 Packaging and Unboxing

 Previous Floyd items I had received were always packaged extremely well and this time was no different.
 This shipment might be the most elaborate and well thought out packaging of any product I've ever received.
 Everything is boxed amazingly well and appeared to take no damage via shipping.
 It's almost a feat of engineering in which the items are packaged and supported by the custom cardboard pieces.
 Moreover, there's almost no plastic in the packaging.
 This is huge as plastic is horrible for everyone.
-Also, some bits of the packaging are also cleverly designed to bed used to prop up the media console during assembly so be careful before tossing the boxes aside.
+Also, some bits of the packaging are also cleverly designed to prop up the media console during assembly so be careful before tossing the boxes aside.

 After unboxing, I did a quick examination on all the components.
-Everything was in good order except one of the medial console cabinet frames.
+Everything was in good order except one of the media console cabinet frames.
 It had some small scratches on the backside which would face a wall.
 Given how this item was packaged, I think this scratch came from the factory unfortunately.
 It was fairly small but sort of a bummer to find.
 See below:

 Assembling the entire system took some time.
 I would estimate at least two hours.
 Prepare to work!
 There's no included paper instructions which is fine by me, but be warned you will have to go online to find documentation.
 The hardest part of assembly comes when you need to really get low - on the ground low - and run the various hardware through the mounting holes to get each support corner and shelve attached to one another.
 I also made the mistake of fastening the media console's outside supports completely BEFORE I had attached the side shelves.
 I had to back track a bit because of this issue.
 You will have to be deliberate and aware when assembling this thing.
 The system also comes with a few magnetic cable management devices, but I found that I wished it had come with more.
 The cable management outside of those items is non-existant and a real issue overall.
 As far as I can tell, they are supplied by this company and aren't exactly cheap.
 Lastly, I assembled the thing by myself, but a helper would be highly recommended.